Medically reviewed by Drugs.com. Last updated on Apr 25, 2023.

 - In adults with established cardiovascular disease or with primary hyperlipidemia, including HeFH:

-The recommended starting dose of PRALUENT is 75 mg once every 2 weeks administered subcutaneously, since the majority of patients achieve sufficient LDL-C reduction with this dosage.
-An alternative starting dosage for patients who prefer less frequent dosing is 300 mg once every 4 weeks (monthly).
+- The recommended starting dose of PRALUENT is either 75 mg once every 2 weeks or 300 mg once every 4 weeks administered subcutaneously [see Dosage and Administration (2.3)].

-For patients receiving PRALUENT 300 mg every 4 weeks, measure LDL-C just prior to the next scheduled dose, since in some patients LDL-C can vary considerably between doses with this regimen [see Clinical Studies (14)].
-If LDL-C reduction is inadequate, the dosage may be adjusted to 150 mg every 2 weeks, starting the new dose on the next scheduled dosing date.
-Reassess LDL-C within 4 to 8 weeks.
+- For patients receiving PRALUENT 300 mg every 4 weeks, measure LDL-C just prior to the next scheduled dose, because LDL-C can vary between doses in some patients [see Clinical Studies (14)].

 Important Administration Instructions

-- Provide proper training to patients and/or caregivers on the preparation and administration of PRALUENT prior to use according to the Instructions for Use.
-Instruct patients and/or caregivers to read and follow the Instructions for Use each time they use PRALUENT.
+- Train patients and/or caregivers on how to prepare and administer PRALUENT, according to the Instructions for Use and instruct them to read and follow the Instructions for Use each time they use PRALUENT.

 - To administer the 300 mg dose, give two 150 mg PRALUENT injections consecutively at two different injection sites.

 Frequently asked questions

 - What are PCSK9 Inhibitors and how do they work?

 - Praluent vs Repatha: What's the difference?